chetanarohilla26/100hires-portfolio-project/README.md

 - Strong thought leadership in B2B marketing
 - Proven success in content-led growth strategies

-Unlike purely theoretical educators, these professionals actively implement the strategies they discuss.
+Unlike purely theoretical educators, these professionals actively implement the strategies they discuss and regularly share insights from their own businesses, clients, and audiences.

 ---